hackle/blogger/src/raw/printf.md

 Two things to note here,

-- it's actually not completely symmetric as we can only recover `'1'` as a string, not as a number.
+- this actually is not completely symmetric as we can only recover `'1'` as a string, not as a number.
 I haven't figured out type-level coercion yet, if that's possible?

 - pattern matching is lazy, proof being `` T extends `${infer N}${infer _}` `` alone is not enough to infer the leading number unless combined with the following `` N extends `${number}` ``.

 # Recursive parsing

 Throw in recursion we can do something quite interesting already.
-Here is a super strongly-typed `Split`.
+Here is a super strongly-typed `Split` that splits a string literal by a delimiter that's also a string literal.

 ```TypeScript
 // D for delimiter